pimcore/pimcore/doc/05_Objects/01_Object_Classes/01_Data_Types/30_Dynamic_Select_Types.md

     public: true
 ```

-You have to implement the following interface:
+You have to implement the `Pimcore\Model\DataObject\ClassDefinition\DynamicOptionsProvider\SelectOptionsProviderInterface`

- * `Pimcore\Model\DataObject\ClassDefinition\DynamicOptionsProvider\SelectOptionsProviderInterface`

  Implement the following methods:
  * `getOptions` should return a list of valid options in the format indicated below
- * `getDefaultValue` (Select data type only) returning the default value
+ * `getDefaultValue` returning the default value
  * `hasStaticOptions` should return whether your options are depending on the object context (i.e. different options for different objects) or not.
  This is especially important for the object grid.
 For object-context depending option there will be no batch assignment mode.
  Also, filtering can only be done through a text field instead of the options list.